serine-18/serine-18/README.md

+# Hey there! 👋 Welcome to My Code Cave 🖥️

-## About Me
+## About Me ✨
-Hey, I’m Serine SOUAKRI .
+Hey, I’m Serine SOUAKRI .<br>
 A CS student on a coding journey, turning ideas into colorful, fun designs! 🎨🚀 I’m all about making tech more vibrant and user-friendly, whether it’s through web or mobile development.
 Building my life, one line of code at a time! 💻✨